 \section{preliminaries}

 In particular examples below, we will need a detailed description of the closure order of $K$ orbits on $\caB$.
 We begin by recalling a few features of the general case.
-These are due to Matsuki \cite{matsuki}, Matsuki and Oshima \cite{MO}, and Lusztig andVogan \cite{LV}, and are given a full exposition in Richardson and Springer \cite{RS}.
+These are due to Matsuki \cite{matsuki}, Matsuki-Oshima \cite{MO}, Lusztig-Vogan \cite{LV}, and are given a full exposition in Richardson-Springer \cite{RS}.

 Following the terminology of \cite[Section 5.1]{RS}, we first recall the weak closure order on $K \bs \caB$.
 Fix, once and for all, a choice of $\theta$-stable Cartan subalgebra $\frh$ in $\frg$, and a choice of positive roots $\Delta^+$ in the full root system $\Delta = \Delta(\frg,\frh)$.
 Write $B$ for the corresponding Borel subgroup of $G$.
 For a simple root $\alpha \in \Delta^+$, let $\caP_\alpha$ denote the variety of parabolic subalgebras of type $\alpha$ (i.e.~those conjugate to the one with roots $\Delta^+\cup\{-\alpha\}$).
 Write $\pi_\alpha$ for the projection of $\caB$ to $\caP_\alpha$, and define